-2. Install your audio/video equipment top-side up as the manufacturer recommends.
+2. Install your audio/video equipment in the position the manufacturer recommends.

 3. Install your audio/video equipment in a ventilated cabinet or closet.

 4. Install your audio/video equipment with a few inches of empty space on each side and above.

 Leave a few inches of empty space between your components so they have room to breathe and cool air can flow all around.
-Installing your equipment in a tight space is like trying to run a marathon with a heavy wool blanket over your face.
-You’ll just be breathing the same hot, recycled air instead of the cool, fresh air all around you.
+Installing your equipment in a tight space means getting a lot of the same hot air instead of cool, fresh air.

 5. Keep your equipment separated and never stack your components directly on top of each other.

-Stacking an electronic component directly on top of another is not a recommended configuration.
+Stacking electronics directly on top of another can cause overheating.
 This leaves very little space for air to flow out of the top of your equipment.
-Again, you need a few inches of space between each piece of equipment and leaving them stacked could give each piece ½ inch or less of breathing room.
-Stacking equipment results in the bottom piece ventilating its hot air into the bottom of the next piece of equipment when it expects cool air to ventilate itself.
+Again, you need a few inches of space between each piece of equipment and stacking can leave less space than the manufacturer recommends for ventilation.
+This results in the lower piece of equipment ventilating its hot air into the upper piece when the upper piece expects cool air to ventilate itself.

 6. Install a ventilation fan with your audio/video equipment.

-7. Keep your audio/video equipment clear of dust.
+7. Keep your audio/video equipment clean and clear of dust.